 Grade Point Average Requirements:

 Applicants who apply for admission to the Graduate College are evaluated on the individual merits of their academic achievements and scholarly potential to complete graduate-level coursework and curriculum requirements.
-A minimum grade-point average (GPA) of 3.00 based on a 4.00 scale, is required for admission to the Graduate College.
+A minimum grade-point average (GPA) of 2.75 based on a 4.00 scale, is required for admission to a Graduate College Certificate program.
 Calculation of the GPA is based on the following:·

 Required application materials are:

 Apply online at grad.arizona.edu